Multiple kernel learning for integrative consensus clustering of 'omic datasets: Methods

 \subsubsection{Identifying consensus matrices as kernels}

 We prove that the consensus matrices defined in Section \ref{sec:coca} are positive semidefinite, and hence that they can be used as input for any kernel-based clustering method, including the integrative clustering method presented in the next section.
-Given any $N \times N$ co-clustering matrix $C$, we can reorder the rows and columns to obtain a block-diagonal matrix:

-where $K$ is the total number of clusters and $J_k$ is an $n_k \times n_k$ matrix of ones, with $n_k$ being the number of items in cluster $k$.
-It is straightforward to show that the eigenvalues of a block diagonal matrix are simply the eigenvalues of its blocks.
+Given any $N \times N$ co-clustering matrix $C$, we can reorder the rows and columns to obtain a block-diagonal matrix with blocks $J_1, J_2, \dots, J_K$ where $K$ is the total number of clusters and $J_k$ is an $n_k \times n_k$ matrix of ones, with $n_k$ being the number of items in cluster $k$.
+It is straightforward to show that the eigenvalues of a block-diagonal matrix are simply the eigenvalues of its blocks.
 Since each block is a matrix of ones, the eigenvalues of each block are nonnegative, and so any co-clustering matrix $C$ is positive semidefinite.
 Moreover, given any set of $\lambda_m$, $m = 1, \dots, M$ nonnegative, and co-clustering matrices $C_m$, $m = 1, \dots, M$ , then $\sum_{m=1}^{M} \lambda_m C_m$ is positive semidefinite, because if $\lambda$ is a nonnegative scalar, and $C$ is positive semidefinite, then $\lambda C$ is also positive semidefinite and the sum of positive semidefinite matrices is a positive semidefinite matrix.
 Since every consensus matrix is of the form $\sum_m \lambda_m C_m$, we can conclude that any consensus matrix is positive semidefinite.